-By now there are probably more articles about the flaws of NPM and the NPM registry than articles about how Java will die soon, but I feel like there haven’t been many of them which suggest solutions or workarounds to these problems, so these are the aspects I want to try to focus on in this article.
+By now there are probably more articles about the flaws of NPM and the NPM registry than articles about how Java will die soon, but I felt like there haven’t been many of them which suggest solutions or workarounds to these problems, so these are the aspects I want to try to focus on in this article.

 Most of the articles I read in the past months regarding NPM boil down to a handful of problems:

 - Quantity over quality - there are a lot of packages, many of them abandoned or near-duplicates of each other (who needs over a hundred different packages for calculating levenshtein distance?)

 - Needlessly large dependency trees - a single, simple package often comes with a ton of transient dependencies.

 - Handling of package ownership and removal - see the infamous “left-pad” and “event-stream” incidents.

 - Lack of security (often caused by point 2 and 3).
 There have been several incidents of backdoors or other malicious code being inserted into NPM packages (see “event-stream” in the previous point).

 3 and 4 are problems only the NPM team can fix, and honestly I don’t see any simple solution for them.
 So let’s focus on 1 and 2, which can fixed by package authors and consumers.

 What makes a ‘good’ package?
 I would argue: A library or tool that is good at what it does, having a clean codebase which is covered by tests and handles edge-cases, while also making sure to have as few dependencies as possible, and all of these dependencies being of a certain quality as well.
 Additionally, it should be actively maintained and for example security issues should be fixed in a timely manner.

 Here are some questions you could ask yourself before publishing a new package: